Introduction

 • (e) and (f) are entropy regularization terms, for perception and action-selection respectively.

 Note that (d) and (f) achieve the same role as policy clipping in PPO, and the entropy regularization in SAC, respectively.
-Note that entropy regularization in SAC has been previously justified via a variational framework [1], but with differences to the framework presented here (described at beginning of post).
+Note that entropy regularization in SAC has been previously justified via a variational framework [1], but with differences to the framework presented here (as described at the beginning).

 Under Equation (1), term (c) reduces to the expected value which is exactly what the field of reinforcement learning is concerned with.
 An overview of reinforcement learning methods is included in the Appendix.

 Internal structure of hidden states.
 We can include additional structure on the hidden state \(s\) by generalizing to an arbitrary DAG topology for the hidden state \(s_t = (s_t^1, \ldots, s_t^N)\), where \(s_t^n\) is the state of node \(n\) at time \(t\).
-For a general DAG, a reasonable choice of dependence is
+For a general DAG, we have

 \[p(s_{\tau}\mid s_{\tau-1}, a_{\tau-1}) = \prod_{n=1}^{N} p(s_{\tau}^{n}\mid s_{\tau}^{\mathcal{P}(n)}, s_{\tau-1}^{n}, a_{\tau-1})\]